cheginit/til/python/clipboard.md

 root.destroy()
 ```

-This only works for Linux-based systems, if you MacOS or Windows you have to use
+This only works for Linux-based systems, if you use MacOS or Windows you have to use
 another approach.
 You can find more info
 [here](https://github.com/mattvonrocketstein/smash/blob/master/smashlib/ipy3x/lib/clipboard.py).